noahtkeller/GM_Scripts/the_pirate_helper/README.md

  * Makes search form order by seeds highest to lowest by default on The Pirate Bay
  * Auto removes torrents with 0 seeds on The Pirate Bay
  * Random UI Tweaks on The Pirate Bay
- * Adds The Pirate Bay and Magnet Download links to iMDB, and Rotten Tomatoes, and TVMuse
+ * Adds Magnet and Stream links to iMDB, Rotten Tomatoes, and TVMuse

 ## Installation